 The police might not have found any evidence to support his theory, but that changed nothing.
 Mitchell knew.
 He still remembered Hooper’s little ninja act back in ’78, though that was never confirmed for the authorities.
 They just chalked it up to Mitchell’s insanity, but he didn’t imagine it.
 The image remained clear in his memory.

-So, who else could have killed Tommy with his own knife?
-His little brother had been doing manual labor for years, and was strong as a bull, so taking Tommy down would have required great skill.
+Who else could have killed Tommy with his own knife?
+His little brother had been doing manual labor for years and was strong as a bull, so taking Tommy down would have required great skill.
 It had to be Hooper.

 Somehow, some way, I will figure out a way to get back at him, to make him pay for what he’s done.

-“I don’t blame you, Mitchell,” she said.
+“I don’t blame you, Mitchell,” she said earlier.
 “Poor Tommy just didn’t understand the world around him.”

 Sure.
 Then why can’t you even look me in the eye?
 “So you’re going to Arizona?”
 Mitchell almost whined.
 “What about me?
 Am I going too?”